 (1) Serving an Attorney.
 If a party is represented by an attorney, service under this rule must be made on the attorney unless the court orders service on the party.
-(2) Service in Concern A paper is conved under this rule but
+(2) Service in Conservation and the service on the party.